 BA, BCom, DipBibMissions

-Liz has over ten years experience as a senior staff member serving the students at the Sydney University Evangelical Union.
-Prior to this, Liz worked as a Regulatory Analyst for the Australian Competition and Consumer Commission and Australian Energy Regulator.
-Liz is also an Inaburra graduate, attends Narwee Baptist Church and is married with three children.
+Liz is currently the Chief of Staff at Anglican Deaconess Ministries, a women’s Christian not-for-profit organisation.
+Prior to this, she served for over ten years as a senior staff member supporting students at the Sydney University Evangelical Union.
+Liz has also worked as a Regulatory Analyst with the Australian Competition and Consumer Commission and the Australian Energy Regulator.
+An Inaburra graduate, Liz attends Narwee Baptist Church and is married with three children.

 David Sadler